ismasan/sourced/README.md

-id # UUID, required, set on creation aggregate_id # UUID, required date # Time, set on creation version # Integer, usually sey by aggregates (more on that below) parent_id # UUID, optional.
+id # UUID, required, set on creation aggregate_id # UUID, required date # Time, set on creation version # Integer, usually set by aggregates (more on that below) parent_id # UUID, optional.
 Set by command handlers
 ```